Nysek/Steins-Gate-PC-Text-to-PSP/README.md

-The programs your need are :
+The programs you will need are :

 PuyoTools (AFS Explorer)